Zuzuna54/bybitalgobot2.0/src/dashboard/README.md

 - **Registry Pattern**: The callback registration system uses a registry pattern to centralize and organize callbacks.
 - **Decorator-based Registration**: The `@callback_registrar` decorator simplifies callback registration and improves code organization.
 - **Module Decomposition**: Large service modules are decomposed into domain-specific submodules for improved maintainability.
+- **Clientside Callbacks**: UI-only updates are optimized by running callback logic directly in the browser.
+- **Pattern Matching Callbacks**: Similar callbacks are consolidated using pattern matching to reduce duplication.

 ## Key Components